-- A student must be degree-seeking in an eligible NPC degree or certificate program.
+- 1. A student must be degree-seeking in an eligible NPC degree or certificate program.
 Lists of eligible degree and certificate programs approved by the U.S. Department of Education are available from academic advisers, Financial Aid Office or MyNPC.
-Applicants must file a degree plan through their academic adviser; the plan must be on file in the Financial Aid Office; - 2.
-Federal methodology calculations and the FAFSA form determine need-based financial aid.
+Applicants must file a degree plan through their academic adviser; the plan must be on file in the Financial Aid Office; - Federal methodology calculations and the FAFSA form determine need-based financial aid.
 Students must have documented financial need as prescribed for federal aid programs; - 3.
 Preference will be given to applicants whose financial aid file is completed by the priority deadline; - 4.
-Students must possess a high school diploma that is accredited by a regional accrediting association as defined by the United States Office of Education or approved by a state board of education or appropriate state educational agency or certificate of equivalency (GED).
-Home school students are required to submit their official home school transcript to the Financial Aid Office to determine if requirements are met.
+Students must possess a high school diploma that is accredited by a regional accrediting association as defined by the United States Office of Education or approved by a state board of education or appropriate state educational agency or certificate of equivalency (GED®).
+Home school students are required to submit their official home school transcript to the Financial Aid Office to determine if requirements are met. - 5.
+For students in an "eligible career pathway program," documentation that they passed an approved ATB test or successfully completed at least 6 credit hours or 225 clock hours that are applicable toward a degree or certificate offered by NPC school should first contact the NPC Financial Aid Office. - 6.
+A student must make Satisfactory Academic Progress (SAP) toward the completion of an NPC degree or certificate; - 7.
+An individual must meet the appropriate citizenship requirements as defined by federal regulations; and - 8.
+Must be registered with Selective Service, if required.